rochus-keller/DoorScopeETL/README.md

 Alternatively you can open DoorScopeEtl.pro using QtCreator and build it there.

 ## Support
-If you need support or would like to post issues or feature requests please use our forum: http://doorscope.ch/forum/
+If you need support or would like to post issues or feature requests please post an issue on GitHub.